Still have questions? Leave a comment

-Now we know that you can use the four past tenses to establish chronology of action in your novel.
+Now we know that you can use the four past tenses to establish the chronology of action in your novel.
 Let’s take a look at the second most important aspect of writing in the past tense.

 When we use the word ‘flashback’ in a literary context, we are referring to two ways of revealing the past in a novel:

 1. Insert a new section in the narrative, so the reader feels as if they have jumped into the past directly.
 An omniscient narrator is the easiest way to do this.
-Sometimes, writers have a character witness past events or travel back into time.
+Sometimes, writers have a character witness past events or travel back in time.
 So, the time jump is achieved through the character’s point of view.

 2. Have a character recollect or narrate incidents that have happened before the time of the storyline.
 The technical term for this, used by literature students and literary critics, is ‘analepsis’.

 One of the most effective ways to let your reader know that you have jumped through time is a clear change in your narrative tense.
 For a story in the past tense that features a short flashback, you can simply switch from the simple past to the past perfect tense.